 Standard representation agreements are designed for adults who need help now because they’re incapable of making decisions independently.
 They may be appropriate for an adult:

-with an intellectual disability,
+with an intellectual disability

-who suffered from a traumatic brain injury,
+who suffered from a traumatic brain injury

-experiencing age-related mental decline, or
+experiencing age-related mental decline

-whose cognitive function is otherwise impaired due to illness or accident.
+whose cognitive function is otherwise impaired due to illness or accident

 There are also some circumstances where an adult who can make decisions independently might choose to make one.
+Though a better fit may be a second type of representation agreement, an enhanced representation agreement.